Learn how to check account lock unlock status in Linux. Also, check how to lock or unlock accounts manually with commands.

 2. Lock account manually.

 Sometimes it is advisable to lock accounts manually if you are suspecting some malicious activity from account.
 In such cases, the account can be locked instantly using the below command.
 Please be advised that current live sessions of that account are not affected when you are locking it out.
 You have to clear off /terminate currently active sessions manually to kick the user out of the system.
-The user won’t be able to login system after the lockout.
+The user won’t be able to log in to the system after the lockout.

 # passwd -l user1 Locking password for user user1. passwd: Success